woa-vayu/POCOX3Pro-Guides/en/ffu.md

 > All your data will be erased!
 >
 > DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/windowsonvayu)
+>
+> Make sure you use latest 7z to unpack FFU Image.
+WinRAR or other file archiver utilities can't be used!

 ### Install WOA Device Manager